taliajmallo/rpgs/homebrew/Lady_Blackbird_Hacks/cape.md

 - `Knack of the Brawler`: Once per scene, you can tell exactly who present would be easiest to goad into a fight, and roughly how.
 - `Knack of the Dilettante`: Once per session, you may give yourself a temporary Trait or Tag that lasts until the next time you use this Knack.
 - `Knack of the Lucky Break`: Once per session, you may reset your Edge to its maximum value.
 - `Knack of the Socialite`: Once per session, upon meeting a character for the first time, you may declare that you have previously met them before.
+The GM may determine how the character remembers you.
 - `Knack of Attention`: Once per session, you may draw a crowd to you in minutes.
 - `Knack of Infiltration`: Once per session, you may insert yourself into a situation where you are not currently present, so long as you could plausibly appear.
 - `Knack of Bargaining`: Once per session, regardless of what it is, you can set up a meeting with a character who will make a deal for it (but not necessarily a favorable one).